ViceRabbit/MCModpack-Isha-Reforged/README.md

 ### FAQ:

-**Q: What's the average FPS I will get as of a very low-end computer? (eg: i3)**

-A: It mainly depends, but all I can say is that is it should be compact enough to run in a low-end device.
+**Q: What is this Github Repository for?

+A: This repository is for people curious to research my modpack, as well as for references for applications like [Pack[OP]Dater](https://github.com/copygirl/PackOPdater) to work.

 **Q: How many mods are in this modpack?**

-A: Around 50 mods for client, refer to the modlist given in files (json)!

-**Q: How many mods (per performance) in the server?**

-A: EEEEE

-This modpack will be using the PackOPdater, check it out for it's awesome credibility!
+A: around 50+ mods, performance-wise it is efficient also refer to the [modpack.json](https://github.com/ViceRabbit/MCModpack-Isha-Reforged/blob/main/modpack.json)

+**Q: How would I install this modpack aside?**

+A: by the help of PackOPDater, simply link my repo to the prompt to a fresh new instance, check [Pack[OP]Dater](https://github.com/copygirl/PackOPdater) out!